timmarkhuff/fridgemon/README.md

 </div>

 #### Software Prototype
 In order to make the prototype functional, we needed to write some software.
-We drew several mockups of the screens and discussed which funtions would be most important to show in our software prototype.
+We drew several mockups of the screens and discussed which functions would be most important to show in our software prototype.
 In the end, we decided on:
 * User closes door, FridgeMon scans contents of fridge and adds/removes items from screen accordingly
 * User can see newly added items and is prompted to label them
 * As time passes, the "days in fridge" count will increment